ed3899/vagrant-base-ubuntu-jammy/README.md

-# Vagrant Base Image
+# Overview
-This is the base image for local development work.
-The Dockerfile is only meant to be run in a production environment.
+This is the base Vagrant image for local development work.

-## Overview
-Using Ubuntu Jammy, provisioning with ansible and providing with VirtualBox
+It uses Ubuntu Jammy64, provisions with ansible and provides with VirtualBox

+## Requirements
+- Make sure you have Vagrant installed on the host machine
+- Enough space on your default drive (see below if you want to change the location where Vagrant stores its boxes and VirtualBox the built VMs)

+## How-To
+Before running make sure you select the adequate environment you wish to run.

+### Environments
+On the *Vagrantfile*, look for:

+`ansible.tags = ["tag_of_the_environment"]`

+Change that according to the environment you wish to run.
+List of environments in the Vagrantfile

+### Run
+Once you've made your changes.

+Make sure you are at the root of the project where the Vagrantfile is located.

+On your command line:
+`vagrant up`

+Once done:
+`vagrant ssh`

+You should be able to ssh into the machine.

-## Setup
+## Troubleshooting

 ### Windows
 If you want to change the default location where Vagrant stores